pattytonyoneill/hangman/TESTING.md

 - When I added a clear message my welcome message was not showing.
 I fixed this by putting clear under individual statements in the code so it clears.

+- When I added an update_game function it was just ending game instead of asking if you want to play again.
+I just reworked code until I fixed it.

+- When I added the handle_input function it was repeating over and over "You have 9 lives left and you have used these letters:"

+-

 ## Testing